gururaghav2925/python-module-13-C/README.md

-## Python Program to Implement Tower of Hanoi Using Recursion
+##  Implement Tower of Hanoi Using Recursion

 ## Aim:
 To write a Python program that solves the Tower of Hanoi problem recursively and displays all the moves made to shift disks from source peg to destination peg.